Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Conclusion

 \section{Conclusion}

-In this paper, we investigated the DL OFDM CoMP beamforming problem with low-resolution data converters, employing per-antenna power constraints to pursue a more practical and power-efficient deployment.
-For the considered system, a DL antenna power minimization problem with quality-of-service constraints was formulated as a primal problem, and we derived a dual problem.
-Extending the conventional DL-UL beamforming duality results, we also interpreted the dual problem as a virtual UL transmit power minimization problem with respect to the transmit power and noise covariance matrix.
-Subsequently, we also showed that strong duality holds between the primal DL and dual UL problems.
-Inspired by strong duality, we further proposed an iterative DL beamforming algorithm.
+We investigated the DL OFDM CoMP beamforming problem with low-resolution quantizers and employed per-antenna power constraints to give a more practical power-efficient solution.
+The DL antenna power minimization problem with SQINR constraints was formulated as a primal problem, and we derived the associated dual problem.
+We interpreted the dual problem as a virtual UL power minimization problem with respect to the transmit power and noise covariance matrix.
+Subsequently, we showed that strong duality holds between the primal DL and dual UL problems.
+Inspired by the strong duality, we proposed an iterative DL beamforming algorithm.
 To this end, we addressed the inner and outer problems of the dual in an alternating manner by solving the inner power control problem via fixed-point iteration and the outer noise covariance design problem via projected subgradient ascent.
-Then, the DL beamforming solutions can be directly obtained from the UL beamforming solution through linear transformation.
-Through simulations, we demonstrated that the proposed Q-CoMP-PA algorithm is effective and robust to system environments in reducing per-antenna transmit power while achieving the target quality-of-service.
-Therefore, it is concluded that the derived duality can provide system insight for designing the power efficient communication networks and the proposed method can largely contribute to realizing highly efficient and reliable future communication networks.
+Then, the DL beamforming solutions were directly obtained from the UL solutions through linear transformation.
+In simulation, we demonstrated the proposed Q-CoMP-PA algorithm is effective by reducing per-antenna transmit power while achieving target requirements over a wide variety of system settings.
+The derived duality can provide insight for designing power-efficient communication networks and the proposed method can contribute to realizing highly efficient and reliable future communication networks.